shakilahmedshuvo/bistro-boss-client/README.md

+* TODO: ( 79-7 and the server site also )
-* This is BISTRO BOSS RESTRAINT website
+* This is BISTRO BOSS RESTRAINT Website
 * REACT ROUTER
 * TAILWIND
 * DAISY UI